Boise State University Counseling Services (Boise, ID)

 Family Medicine Residency of Idaho (Boise, ID)

 Idaho State University Family Medicine Residency/State Hospital South (Pocatello, ID)

-The Idaho Psychology Internship Consortium’s (ID-PIC) mission is to prepare and retain psychologists to provide culturally competent collaborative health care for Idaho’s diverse population.
+The Idaho Psychology Internship Consortium’s (ID-PIC) mission is to prepare and retain health service psychologists to provide culturally competent collaborative health care for Idaho’s diverse population.
 The Idaho Psychology Internship Consortium (ID-PIC) represents the collaborative effort of multiple Idaho agencies to share resources and faculty for the purpose of providing a diversified educational program for doctoral psychology interns.
-The consortium is designed to provide generalist training to prepare interns to meet the unique challenges of practicing psychology in rural Idaho and to ensure clinical competency in working with Idaho’s various cultural groups.
+The consortium is designed to provide generalist training to prepare interns to meet the unique challenges of practicing psychology in Idaho and to ensure clinical competency in working with Idaho’s various cultural groups.

-Setting: Our consortium is located across the southwestern and southeastern corners of Idaho, part of the Intermountain West.
+Our consortium is located across the southwestern and southeastern corners of Idaho, part of the Intermountain West.